Champion Braves sign Manny Piña to add depth at catcher

 He will make $3.5 million next season and $4.5 million in 2023.
 The contract also includes a $4 million club option for 2024 with no buyout.

-He joins starting Braves catcher Travis d’Arnaud, who agreed to a two-year, $16 million extension during the season that includes an $8 million club option for 2024.
+He joins starting Braves catcher Travis d’Arnaud, who agreed during the season to a $16 million, two-year contract covering 2022-23 that includes an $8 million club option for 2024.

 The Braves also have another young catcher, 23-year-old William Contreras, who got a chance to start in 2021 after d’Arnaud was injured but failed to hold down the job.